OKRs (Objectives and Key Results) are a powerful framework for setting and achieving goals.

 Ask Yourself:

-Example: Instead of saying “Improve team performance,” an inspiring objective might be “Transform our team into the top-performing unit in the department.”
+Example: Instead of saying “Improve team performance,” try stating an inspiring objective.
+For instance, “Transform our team into the top-performing unit in the department.”

 2. Set Measurable Key Results